 When the camera shutter closes (light stops passing through), each sensor cell will have a certain level of electrons, depending on the number of photons that that bit of the image has received.

-If a cell does not have electrons, it means that it has not received any photons (dark area of the image).
+If a cell does not have electrons, it has not received any photons (dark area of the image).
 If a cell has its deposit full of electrons, it will correspond to a white area of the image.

 The electronics of the camera are in charge of reading all the sensor cells one by one.